Santorini in September 2026: Weather, Harvest Season & Insider Tips

 Wine Tours & Harvest Experiences

-This is the only month where you can visit a winery during active harvest.
-Estate Argyros, Gavalas, and Hatzidakis all offer harvest experiences.
-Even if you don’t participate in picking, the energy in the cellars during September is electric.
-Book the wine tour first, then plan everything else around it.
+September is the only month you can visit a winery during an active harvest.
+Estate Argyros, Gavalas, and Hatzidakis all run harvest experiences.
+Even if picking isn’t your thing, just being in the cellars during September — the smell of fresh juice, workers moving fast, the whole operation in full swing — is worth the visit on its own.
+My advice: book the wine tour the moment your flights are confirmed, then build the rest of the trip around it.

 Hiking the Caldera

-The famous Oia to Fira caldera path — 10km along the rim of the ancient volcano — is brutal in July and August.
-In September, with temperatures 5–6°C cooler and fewer people on the trail, it becomes one of the great walks in Europe.
-Start at sunrise from Oia, walk south through Firostefani and Imerovigli, arrive in Fira for a late breakfast.
-Three hours, views you will never forget.
+The Oia to Fira caldera trail is 10km along the rim of an ancient volcano.
+In July and August it’s a slog — hot, crowded, unpleasant.
+In September, with temperatures 5–6°C lower and the path mostly to yourself, it becomes something else entirely.
+Start at sunrise from Oia, walk south through Firostefani and Imerovigli, roll into Fira for a late breakfast.
+Three hours.
+The views along that ridge are genuinely hard to describe without resorting to clichés, so I won’t try.

 Beaches Without the Crowds

-Red Beach, Perissa, Perivolos, and Vlychada are all still operating with sunbeds, tavernas, and crystal water — but with a fraction of the summer crowd.
+Red Beach, Perissa, Perivolos, and Vlychada are all still fully operational — sunbeds, tavernas, the lot — but the numbers are down significantly.
 The sea is at peak temperature.
-Late September afternoons at Perivolos, with golden light on the black sand and almost no one else around, are something the August visitor will never experience.
+Late September afternoons at Perivolos, golden light on the black sand, maybe a dozen other people in sight — the August visitor simply doesn’t get this version of the island.

 Photography

-September light in Santorini is different from summer: softer, more golden, with the late afternoon sun painting the caldera cliffs amber rather than bleaching them white.
-Photographers consistently rank September as the best month on the island.
-The Oia sunset crowd is half the size it was in August — you can actually find a position, wait, and shoot without elbows in your face.
+September light is softer and more golden than summer’s harsh midday glare.
+The afternoon sun hits the caldera cliffs amber rather than bleaching everything white.
+Photographers consistently call September the best month on the island, and having shot here in both seasons, I’d agree.
+The Oia sunset crowd is half the size it was in August.
+You can find a decent position, wait for the light, and actually shoot without someone’s elbow in your frame.

 Dining